Effects of nicotine on human brain development: Psychological and physical dependence

 Nicotine, a key ingredient in most e-liquids, is well-recognized as one of the most addictive substances, as addictive as heroin and cocaine.
 Addiction is believed to be a disorder of experience-dependent brain plasticity.
 The reinforcing effects of nicotine play a significant role in the beginning and continuing use of the drug.
 First-time nicotine users develop a dependence about 32% of the time.
 Chronic nicotine use involves both psychological and physical dependence.
 Nicotine-containing e-cigarette aerosol induces addiction-related neurochemical, physiological and behavioral changes.

 Nicotine affects neurological, neuromuscular, cardiovascular, respiratory, immunological and gastrointestinal systems.
 Neuroplasticity within the brain's reward system occurs as a result of long-term nicotine use, leading to nicotine dependence.
 The neurophysiological activities that are the basis of nicotine dependence are intricate.
 It includes genetic components, age, gender, and the environment.
 Pre-existing cognitive and mood disorders may influence the development and maintenance of nicotine dependence.

-Nicotine addiction is a disorder which alters different neural systems such as dopaminergic, glutamatergic, GABAergic, serotoninergic, that take part in reacting to nicotine.
+Nicotine addiction is a disorder which alters different neural systems such as dopaminergic, glutamatergic, GABAergic, serotonergic, that take part in reacting to nicotine.
 In 2015 the psychological and behavioral effects of e-cigarettes were studied using whole-body exposure to e-cigarette aerosol, followed by a series of biochemical and behavioral studies.
 The results showed that nicotine-containing e-cigarette aerosol induces addiction-related neurochemical, physiological and behavioral changes.

 Long-term nicotine use affects a broad range of genes associated with neurotransmission, signal transduction, and synaptic architecture.
 The most well-known hereditary influence related to nicotine dependence is a mutation at rs16969968 in the nicotinic acetylcholine receptor CHRNA5, resulting in an amino acid alteration from aspartic acid to asparagine.
 The single-nucleotide polymorphisms (SNPs) rs6474413 and rs10958726 in CHRNB3 are highly correlated with nicotine dependence.
 Many other known variants within the CHRNB3–CHRNA6 nicotinic acetylcholine receptors are also correlated with nicotine dependence in certain ethnic groups.
 There is a relationship between CHRNA5-CHRNA3-CHRNB4 nicotinic acetylcholine receptors and complete smoking cessation.

 Increasing evidence indicates that the genetic variant CHRNA5 predicts the response to smoking cessation medicine.
 The ability to quitting smoking is affected by genetic factors, including genetically based differences in the way nicotine is metabolized.
 In the CYP450 system there are 173 genetic variants, which impacts how quickly nicotine is metabolizes by each individual.
 The speed of metabolism impacts the regularity and quantity of nicotine used.
 For instance, in people who metabolize nicotine gradually their central nervous system effects of nicotine lasts longer, increasing their probability of dependence, but also increasing ability with quitting smoking.